November 1998 – April 2000

 Packs were updated or produced on the model UN events, the European dimension (Europe 2000 plus!) and one on global drugs issues called “High Seize: drugs and active global citizenship”.

 The work of this organisation made an ideal connection with my gap year at the United Nations in New York and my interest in global issues.
-As for CEWC, having carried the torch for a long term, citizenship education became a curriculum reality.
+As for CEWC, having carried the torch for a long time, citizenship education eventually became a curriculum reality.
+The organisation, meanwhile, faded away.